ppkgtmm/ppkgtmm/data.md

 - each row is a record with fixed set of columns
 - each column is an attribute or field with fixed data type

-**:tada: use when** : data query and analysis are frequent or data integrity is non-negotiable
+**:sparkles: use when** : data query and analysis are frequent or data integrity is non-negotiable

 ## semi-structured data